 Finance minister and arch-remainer Philip Hammond said there should be no immediate change to immigration rules when Britain left the EU.

-Trade minister and Brexiter Liam Fox said that allowing free movement after Brexit would not keep faith with the referendum result.
-He said that the government had not agreed on whether to keep free movement for a transitional period.
+Trade minister and Brexiter Liam Fox said allowing free movement after Brexit would not keep faith with the referendum result.
+He said the government had not agreed on whether to keep free movement for a transitional period.

 After the June general election, weakened prime minister Theresa May couldn’t purge her cabinet as she’d planned.
 Finance minister and arch-remainerPhilip Hammond escaped the chop – and had been making trouble.